-A public consultation has opened for motorists, walkers, cyclists and horse riders to give their views on plans to stop vehicles using Shaws level crossing on Sutch Lane and Crabtree level crossing on Crabtree Lane.
+Motorists, walkers, cyclists and horse riders are being asked for their views on plans to stop vehicles using Shaws level crossing on Sutch Lane and Crabtree level crossing on Crabtree Lane.

 The changes would also realign the paths at each of the level crossings so pedestrians, cyclists and horse riders spend less time on the tracks when they cross the railway.